-In this post we will look at steps to fix SCCM community hub issues.
-Community hub is one of the best feature in Configuration Manager and if you haven’t explored it, I would recommend to do so.
+In this post, we will look at steps to fix SCCM community hub issues.
+Community hub is one of the best features in Configuration Manager and if you haven’t explored it, I would recommend doing so.

 Take a look at recent additions to Community hub.

 - Support for configuration baselines including child configuration items, added in March 2021

 - Support for Power BI reports, added in February 2021

 - Support for installing console extensions, added in January 2021

 The Configuration Manager community hub is a place where Configuration Manager administrators can share their useful content.
 This includes scripts, reports, applications, tasks sequences and Configuration Items.
 I have published a detailed post on new Configuration Manager Community Hub.

 There are three issues related to SCCM community hub and I will publish the solutions for each of the issue.

 - SCCM Community Hub Missing